 Mail bdelacretaz () codeconsult (.) ch works and I’m @bdelacretaz on Twitter.

-Here’s my “official” bio, for conferences and the like.
+Here’s my current “official” bio, for conferences and the like.

-Bertrand Delacretaz works as a Principal Scientist in the Adobe CQ R&D team at Adobe’s Basel office, using open source tools to create world-class content management and digital marketing systems.
-Bertrand is an active member and current Director of the Apache Software Foundation, active committer in the Sling and DeviceMap projects, and involved in a number of other Apache projects as a committer, PMC member and incubation mentor.
+Bertrand Delacretaz works as a Principal Scientist in the Adobe Experience Manager R&D team in Basel, Switzerland, using open source tools to create world-class content management and digital marketing systems.
+Bertrand is an active member and former Director of the Apache Software Foundation, active committer on the Sling project, and involved in a number of other Apache projects as a committer, PMC member and incubation mentor.

 PGP key fingerprints